DataJuggler/SQLSnapshot/README.md

 DataJuggler.SQLSnapshot allows you to export a snapshot of a SQL Server database including all data rows to Excel with a few lines of code (could be written as one if we were charged by the line).

+Optional: Pass in a list<string> of table names you wish to exclude from the export.

 Video<br>
 https://youtu.be/dOA_8EJ_xWA